-Clinical Practice 3 provides you with your third block of practical experience with a chiropractic clinic.
-You will be expected to perform as a functional team member under minimal guidance of the clinic supervisors.
-You will build on the theoretical knowledge and practical skills learnt in the previous two clinical units of the course and will therefore be expected to demonstrate this increased knowledge and skill by contributing to patient assessment and treatment.
-You will be expected to actively contribute to clinical decision making be able to undertake many tasks independently.
-You must demonstrate a mastery level of knowledge and understanding of chiropractic procedures, processes and documentation and demonstrate compliance with Chiropractic Professional Competency Standards.
+Clinical Practice 3 is the third block of practical experience which is undertaken in the CQUni Health Clinic.
+You will perform as a functional team member under guidance of clinic supervisors and senior interns.
+You will build on theoretical knowledge and practical skills learnt in the previous two clinical units of the course and will be expected to demonstrate this increased knowledge and skill by contributing to patient assessment and treatment.
+You will actively contribute to clinical decision making and be able to undertake clinical tasks under supervision.
+In order to pass this unit you must demonstrate a mastery level of knowledge and understanding of chiropractic procedures, processes and documentation and demonstrate compliance with Chiropractic Professional Competency Standards.

 |Fraction of Full-Time Student Load||0.25|

 CHIR20003 Clinical Practice 2 AND CHIR20005 Diagnostic Imaging

 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).

 |Residential School||No Residential School|

 All on-campus students are expected to attend scheduled classes – in some units, these classes are identified as a mandatory (pass/fail) component and attendance is compulsory.
 International students, on a student visa, must maintain a full time study load and meet both attendance and academic progress requirements in each study period (satisfactory attendance for International students is defined as maintaining at least an 80% attendance record).